MR-SIR2525/django-helloWorld/readme.md

 ## Change Log
 January 2024:
-  1. Integrate Docker stuff; update readme
+  1. Integrate Docker stuff to 'docker-integration' branch; update readme

 August 2023:
   1. Fix 'all three' carstats page - needs to display all the tables